 Data vs. Information Portrayal

-In addition to specific, individual definitions, it is important to make a clear distinction between what is ‘data’ and what is 'information'.
+In addition to specific, individual definitions, it is important to make a clear distinction between what is “data” and what is “information”.
 In the strictest sense, data can be simply a raw collection of facts, which can exist in any form without particular meaning, sequence or usability.

-In terms of VTS equipment, systems and services, 'data' is usually in alpha-numeric form that is digitally transmitted via electronic means.
-Some examples include navigation sensor data (e.g. GPS and radar) or AIS Application Specific Messages.
+In terms of VTS equipment, systems and services, “data” is usually in alpha-numeric form that is digitally transmitted via electronic means.
+Some examples include navigation sensor data (e.g., GPS and radar) or AIS Application Specific Messages.

-However, when this data is transformed into a human-readable format (i.e. portrayal) it then becomes 'information' capable of being understood by shipborne and shore-based users.
+However, when this data is transformed into a human-readable format (i.e., portrayal) it then becomes “information” capable of being understood by shipborne and shore-based users.
 This information can be portrayed in a variety of ways, including alpha-numeric text, point, line or polygon, symbols or icons, and geo-spatial (map or chart).

-Acronyms
+Abbreviations

 AIS Universal Shipborne Automatic Identification System

 ARPA Automatic Radar Plotting Aid